Part A#

 The team that demonstrated the best interdisciplinary collaboration in the model building activity.

-Based on the construction of a physical model, fill in the supplied excel workbook (‘Teams.xlsx’ on Microsoft Teams) documenting the basic properties of the both the **existing building **and your proposed design.
-This is one of the first documents that the client will see so try and be as accurate as possible.
+Based on the construction of a physical model, fill in the supplied Excel workbook (‘Teams.xlsx’ on Microsoft Teams) documenting the basic properties of both the **existing building **and your proposed design.
+This is one of the first documents that the client will see so try to be as accurate as possible.

 Existing Building#